 Overview of the report

 The human rights situation in Estonia can be characterised as uneven and lagging behind the European average.
-In some areas the developments have been faster than in others.
-The protection of human rights is divided by areas of activity between various ministries and institutions, and uniform, co-ordinated activity is lacking.
+In some areas, the developments have been faster than in others.
+The protection of human rights is divided into areas of activity between various ministries and institutions, and uniform, coordinated activity is lacking.
 In some areas, examples can be provided as to how Estonia is proceeding from minimum international standards in the protection of human rights and in a few areas, even minimal protections have not been instituted.
 Therefore, protection is uneven.